YinHK-gameDev/unity-learn/user interface/Unity UI (uGUI)/README.md

 ## Unity UI

-Unity UI is a UI toolkit for developing user interfaces for games and applications.
+Unity UI is a set of tools for developing user interfaces for games and applications.
 The Unity User Interface (Unity UI) package (also called uGUI) is **an older, GameObject-based UI system** that you can use to develop runtime UI for games and applications.

 It is a **GameObject-based UI system** that uses **Components and the Game View to arrange, position, and style user interfaces**.